-Convenience: Upon admission, each candidate is assigned an adviser with whom she or he can plan a manageable pathway to the successful completion of the program.
+Upon admission, each candidate is assigned an adviser with whom she or he can plan a manageable pathway to the successful completion of the program.
 Flexibility is essential for students who manage busy work schedules and personal commitments.
-Most required courses are conducted after 4 p.m., accommodating students’ busy schedules.
+Most required courses on the Converse campus are conducted after 4 p.m., to accommodate students’ busy schedules.

 Degree Prestige and Value: Since 1890, Converse College has provided students with distinctive education rooted in the liberal arts.
 Our graduates are principled and productive citizens capable of creative thinking and problem solving and are well prepared for their chosen profession in Early Childhood Education.

-The MAT in Early Childhood is a 48-hour, on-campus program designed for students interested in working with children in pre-kindergarten through third grade.
+The MAT in Early Childhood is a 48 credit-hour program designed for students interested in working with children in pre-kindergarten through third grade.

 Our curriculum meets all the requirements for national approvals set by the Council for Accreditation for Educator Preparation (CAEP), approved by the South Carolina Department of Education.
 You will be qualified for certification reciprocity with many other states.